Egon Adler: Athletic career

 After winning was out of reach for both Adler and Weissleder, Erich Hagen went on to win the last stage in Berlin.
 This led to him winning the first place in the GDR as well as the highest amount of points in the single and team event.
 Egon Adler's total score led to him falling back onto the seventh place.

 During the 1960 Summer Olympics in Rome, Adler took part in the first team time trial together with Täve Schur, Erich Hagen and Günter Lörke.
 After Lörke had to quit the race because of the burning heat, Adler took over for him, finishing the remaining kilometers in agony.
 For parts of this last stage he was pushed by his colleague Schur, however the team still managed to get the silver medal.
 At the UCI Road World Championships in 1960 held at the Sachsenring, he came in 9th place.
 He won the East German classic around Dortmund as well as the race Berlin-Leipzig in the same year.

 At the end of the year, the successful Peace Race team including Schur, Adler, Hagen, Weissleder, Eckstein and Schober were named team of the year in the GDR.
 In 1961, Adler took part in the Peace Race for the fourth time in a row, however he was not performing as well as he did before.
 He had to forfeit at the 5th stage, yet he was able to win Cottbus-Goerlitz-Cottbus.

 The year 1964 was the last time he was suggested for the GDR national team to take part in the German Olympic trials for Tokyo.
 His last success was at the Grand Prix of Torgau 1965.

 After that, Adler only did motor-paced racing behind pacemaker Horst Aurich.
-He further was second place at the DDR-motor paced championships in 1965 and fifth place at the UCI Track Cycling World Championships in Anoeta close to San Sebastian in the same year.
+He further was second place at the DDR-motor paced championships in 1965 and fifth place at the UCI Track Cycling World Championships in Anoeta close to San Sebastián in the same year.
 Adler finished his last race at the DDR-motor paced championships in 1966 as sixth place, which was his last race before his career end at age 29.